Alanaktion/blog/content/blog/github-copilot/index.md

 All of this is fairly simple, and all things I could quickly do myself, but it saved a lot of repetition and time usually spent looking for other implementations and documentation.

-I hope that when Copilot eventually leaves preview it isn't too prohitively expensive as it could easily be something requiring a volume license for corporations or that kind of thing.
+I hope that when Copilot eventually leaves preview it isn't too prohibitively expensive as it could easily be something requiring a volume license for corporations or that kind of thing.
 I already feel like it is a helpful tool that I'd love to use on all of my projects going forward, and I'm excited to see what comes next.